PacificBiosciences/pbampliconclustering/README.md

         cluster           cluster reads
         describe          describe models

+### Describe Model Inputs

 Describe defaults and CL => KW argument map.
 Us the -M option for a specific tool, or no arguments to see rules for all clustering algorithms.
-Details of what each algorithm accepts can be found on the [web site](https://scikit-learn.org/stable/modules/clustering.html#clustering).
+Details of what each algorithm accepts can be found on the [scikit-learn web site](https://scikit-learn.org/stable/modules/clustering.html#clustering).

     $ py3 ClusterAmplicons.py describe -M dbscan
     -----------------DBSCAN-----------------